google/zetasql/docs/query-syntax.md

 + `ORDER BY`
 + `LIMIT`

+Evaluation order does not always match syntax order.

-The `HAVING` clause can reference columns available via the `FROM` clause, as well as `SELECT` list aliases.
+The `HAVING` clause references columns available via the `FROM` clause, as well as `SELECT` list aliases.
 Expressions referenced in the `HAVING` clause must either appear in the `GROUP BY` clause or they must be the result of an aggregate function: